 Some of the teachers became defensive, saying that parents should not leave it all up to teachers in educating their children.

 “You cannot blame us because we are appointed by the government.
 Parents should also take part in educating these children, helping with their home works at home,” said a teacher.

-The school’s principal Damasus Jowan said he felt proud of the progresses the students made and asked to look for solution.
+The school’s principal, Damasus Jowan, said he felt proud of the progresses the students made and asked to look for solutions.

 “How could parents want teachers to have all the responsibilities?
 The duties of the teachers have limit, please do not throw the blame at us,” he said.

-After exchanging arguments, both the User Committee and the teachers concluded that the problem lied in the children who have troubles in receiving the lessons.
+After exchanging arguments, both the User Committee and the teachers concluded that the problem was because the children had trouble receiving the lessons.
 Pansbert from KIAT Guru, who initially let both parties resolved their own arguments, immediately chimed in, saying that a blame game, particularly on students would not solve the more pressing issue at hand.

 “If the results are not satisfactory, let’s create solution beyond what we have agreed on,” he said.

-Dispute between KPL and teachers are not new and it was not unique to Nggilat Village but it happens in other areas where KIAT Guru is implemented in -- 203 primary schools in five underdeveloped districts.
+Disputes between KPL and teachers are not new and it was not unique to Nggilat Village, but they also happen in other areas where KIAT Guru is implemented in -- 203 primary schools in five underdeveloped districts.